buda-base/buda-base/README.md

 (see  https://github.com/BuddhistDigitalResourceCenter/lds-pdi/blob/master/README.md for details about using this rest services)

+The Marple web interface can be accessed at `http://localhost:13190`.

 The command: `vagrant halt` will shut the instance down.
 After halting (or suspending the instance) a further: `vagrant up` will simply boot the instance without further downloads, and `vagrant destroy` will completely remove the instance.

 If running an AWS instance, after provisioning access the instance via `ssh -p 15345` and delete